This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Mirrors are already a detail of the home gym many people forget.
 How big mirrors should be and how high to mount them is certainly a detail many people overlook.

-How tall should gym mirrors be?
-Gym mirrors are ideally 5’ to 6’ tall and at least 36” wide.
-A gym mirror should be mounted 2′ from the floor which means the top of the mirror is at 7′ to 8′ high.
+Gym mirrors are ideally 5’ to 6’+ tall and at least 36” wide.
+A gym mirror should be mounted 2′ from the floor which means the top of the mirror is 7′ to 8′ from the floor.
 This is perfect for weightlifting and most other workouts.
-For Yoga and similar exercises mirrors should go down to the floor.
+For Yoga and similar exercises, mirrors should go down to the floor.

 That’s not all that can be said about the size of gym mirrors.
 There are a couple more details you should really know before you run to the shop and buy a random shiny piece of glass.

 You might think that 5 feet isn’t tall enough to do that.
-Well it wouldn’t be if you stood against the mirror.
+Well, it wouldn’t be if you stood against the mirror.
 You don’t do that though.
 Most people tend to stand at least 4’-5’ away from the mirror.
-Being further away makes you look smaller and that means you fit in the mirror.
+6 feet tall workout mirrors will fit you comfortably especially if you’re tall.

 We’ve covered the height, but what about the width?
 It’s quite simple; it has to fit the width of the person looking at him/herself.
 It’s quite irritating to be standing In the middle of a seam between two mirrors.
 It’s like you’re being cut in half and you’ll have a funny shape.

-That’s fun at the fair but at the gym it’s a distraction you don’t need.
-36” is the size that will contain most people without being spread out over two mirrors.
+That’s fun at the fair but at the gym, it’s a distraction you don’t need.
+36” is the minimum mirror size that will contain most people without being spread out over two mirrors.
+If you want more information about workout mirror width, here is an article that goes in-depth.

 |Fab Glass||Mirror Gym & Dance Studio Tempered Glass Mirror 36" x 72"||Buy on Amazon|